serverless/serverless/docs/guide/custom-provider-resources.md

 You can use this place to add custom provider resources by writing the resource definition in YAML syntax inside the `resources` object.
 You can also use your variables from `serverless.env.yml` in the Values

+**Note:** You'll have the whole flexibility to overwrite / attach any kind of resource to your CloudFormation stack so it's no problem to add some new `Resources`, `Outputs` or even overwrite the `Description`.
+Please be cautious as overwriting existing parts of your CloudFormation stack might introduce unexpected behavior.

 ```yml
 # serverless.yml
 resources: